lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 Continuous processing:

 - The processing happens on each individual record.
-- :thumbsdown: Offers the lowest possible latency.
+- :thumbsup: Offers the lowest possible latency.
-- :thumbsup: Lower maximum throughput.
+- :thumbsdown: Lower maximum throughput.
-- :thumbsup: Has a fixed topology of operators that cannot be moved at runtime without stopping the whole system, can introduce load balancing issues.
+- :thumbsdown: Has a fixed topology of operators that cannot be moved at runtime without stopping the whole system, which can introduce load balancing issues.

 Micro-Batch processing:

-- :thumbsdown: High throughput per node, so needs fewer nodes.
+- :thumbsup: High throughput per node, so needs fewer nodes.
-- :thumbsdown: Uses dynamic load balancing techniques to handle changing workloads.
+- :thumbsup: Uses dynamic load balancing techniques to handle changing workloads.
-- :thumbsup: Higher latency.
+- :thumbsdown: Higher latency.

 Which one to use: consider about latency and total cost of operation.